Schedule a Consultation

 Communication Records

-Emails, texts, voicemails, or handwritten notes can help show what the testator really wanted or point to signs of pressure, manipulation, or shady behavior by others during the estate planning process.
+Emails, texts, voicemails, or handwritten notes can help show what the testator wanted or point to signs of pressure, manipulation, or shady behavior by others during the estate planning.

 The Will’s Physical and Legal Form

-A valid will in Texas must meet certain legal requirements.
-When it comes to a handwritten will, also known as a “holographic will,” the court will closely examine whether the entire document was written by the testator, signed, and dated.
-If a will lacks witness signatures, it could also be questioned or challenged during probate.
+A valid will in Texas must meet specific legal requirements.
+Regarding a handwritten will, also known as a “holographic will,” the court will closely examine whether the testator wrote the document, signed it, and dated it.
+A will that lacks witness signatures could be questioned or challenged during probate.

 Documentation of Conflicting Wills

-If your loved one left more than one will, you must provide copies along with clear evidence of when and how each was created.
+If your loved one left more than one will, you must provide copies and clear evidence of when and how each was created.
 This can support a multiple wills estate conflict argument.
-The more detailed and concrete your documentation, the more seriously a judge is likely to consider your claim.
+The more detailed and concrete your documentation, the more seriously a judge will likely consider your claim.

 Together, these forms of evidence help build a clear, persuasive case that challenges the validity of the will in question.